 In between surf sessions, I love to run.

 The last three miles are cemented in my memory as the most excruciating three miles of my running career.
 No matter how much I backed off, the pain increased.
 I didn’t throw up, but I sure wanted to.
-I remember Coach Blair asking me later why I didn’t run in high school.
+I remember Coach Blair asking me later why I didn’t run on the team in high school.
 I don’t remember what I said, but it had to be something like, “Because it hurts.”
 I never had that problem with surfing.

 Start of the Dana Point Turkey Trot circa 1979.
 Brad and I were at the front!

-Before long, I was addicted to carb-loading and the high-mileage training that the marathon required.
+Before long, I was addicted to the carbo-loading diet and the high-mileage training that the marathon required.
 I decided it was time to try and qualify for the renowned Boston Marathon, which required a fast marathon (sub-2:50) to get in (3).
 Anyone who has run Boston would agree that the excitement, energy, and goodwill surrounding that event are unmatched in marathon circles.
 Bill Rogers, who won Boston four times (1975, 1978-1980), said it well:

 “…The marathon is the king of sports.
 And certainly, Boston is the king of marathons.”